connorhaigh/item-cleaner/readme.md

 }
 ```

-For a more complex example, to create a profile named 'Complex' that deletes a single file, a single directory, and anything that matches a glob pattern (except the most recent), it would appear as follows:
+For a more complex example, to create a profile named 'Complex' that deletes a single file, a single directory, and anything that matches a glob pattern (except the 2 most recently created), it would appear as follows:

 ```json
 {